iason-a/ai-guest-inquiry-triage/README.md

 1. **A trailing period in the webhook path** caused a "webhook not registered" error even though the workflow was correctly armed.
 The path field contained `hostel-inquiry.` instead of `hostel-inquiry` — a one-character difference that broke the exact-match lookup.
 2. **Google Sheets OAuth scope.** The initial credential authorization granted a narrower access scope than the integration needed, causing the connected spreadsheet to be invisible to the node (a 404 on a resource that clearly existed).
 Fixed by fully disconnecting and re-authorizing with explicit full Drive access.
-3. **Data loss across the workflow chain.** Each node in n8n only receives what its *immediate* predecessor outputs — data doesn't automatically travel through the whole chain.
-The classification step's output only contained the AI's response, silently dropping the original guest name, room number, and message.
-Fixed with a Merge node that explicitly rejoins the original webhook data with the classification result.
+3. **Data loss across the workflow chain.** Each node in n8n only receives what its *immediate* predecessor outputs — data doesn't automatically travel through the whole chain. `ClassifyInquiry`'s output only contained the AI's response, silently dropping the original guest name, room number, and message.
+Fixed by adding `MergeMessageAndClassification`, which explicitly rejoins the original webhook data with the classification result.
-4. **Merge node input mismatch.** A first attempt at the Merge node had both the success path and the error-fallback path feeding into the same input slot, instead of one path per input — producing an inconsistent, hard-to-diagnose state that only became obvious when checking the two inputs independently rather than trusting the combined output view.
+4. **Merge node input mismatch.** A first attempt at `MergeMessageAndClassification` had both the success path (`SetCategory`) and the error-fallback path (`SetFallbackCategory`) feeding into the same input slot, instead of one path per input — producing an inconsistent, hard-to-diagnose state that only became obvious when checking the two inputs independently rather than trusting the combined output view.
-5. **Missing Switch fallback.** When the classification step failed and produced a category value that didn't match any predefined branch, the Switch node had nowhere to send it — and produced no output at all.
-Fixed by adding an explicit default/fallback branch, so anything unexpected is routed to human review rather than vanishing.
+5. **Missing fallback branch.** When `ClassifyInquiry` failed and produced a category value that didn't match any predefined branch, `RouteByCategory` had nowhere to send it — and produced no output at all.
+Fixed by adding an explicit default/fallback branch, so anything unexpected is routed to `LogToComplaintRegister` for human review rather than vanishing.

 ---